Lyttelton, New Zealand: Lyttelton Port

 Lyttelton has long been the main port of the Canterbury / Christchurch area, having been opened in 1877 by the Lyttelton Harbour Board, later becoming the Lyttelton Port Company with the introduction of the Port Companies Act in 1988.

 Between 1958 and 1967 the port saw such prosperity that Kaiapoi, on the coast north of Christchurch, briefly reopened its closed port facilities for a decade, to allow smaller ships to bypass the congested Lyttelton wharves.

 In the 1970s the port was chosen as one of the main ports in the South Island to be dredged and upgraded for containerisation, with the container facility opening in 1977, the centenary of the initial opening.

 Substantial quantities of South Island coal have been shipped from this port for the past 100 years.
 The port facilities have provided for LP gas and petrol for the past 50 years.
 In essence the port could be viewed (based on quantities of materials shipped in or out) as the primary port for energy shipments in the South Island.

+The Lyttelton Harbour Board was dissolved in 1989 after the passing of the 1988 Port Companies Act.
+The Harbour Board was forced to split into two separate organisations, one commercial (the Lyttelton Port Company, currently owned by Christchurch City Holdings, the commercial arm of the city council) and one non-commercial.
+In 1996 the Lyttelton Port Company registered on the New Zealand Stock Exchange.

+A regular port of call for cruise ships, the port opened a new purpose-built pier in November 2020, able to handle the largest modern ships.

+Historic buildings

+None of the buildings that greeted Canterbury Association settlers in 1850 survive, but many of Lyttelton's historic buildings and structures survived the changes in the shipping industry and persisted into the late 20th century.
+In 2009 Lyttelton was awarded Category I Historic Area status by the Historic Places Trust (NZHPT), defined as "an area of special or outstanding historical or cultural heritage significance or value", not long before many of the town's historic qualities were destroyed in the 2011 Christchurch earthquake.

+Timeball Station

+The Lyttelton Timeball Station was erected in 1876 and started signalling Greenwich Mean Time to ships in the harbour that year.

+The castle-like building was located high on a ridge above the port with extensive views over the harbour.
+It was one of the world's five remaining working timeball stations until it was destroyed by the June 2011 Christchurch earthquake.
+The tower, but not the rest of the building, has been faithfully reconstructed and was once again in working order at the end of 2018.